Vagif Mausoleum in Shusha and the return of Poetry Days

 How it fits a Shusha visit

-The mausoleum pairs naturally with the Jidir Duzu viewpoint and the Shusha Fortress, and it sits within the same unhurried day as the city's other cultural sights, including the bullet-scarred busts.
+The mausoleum pairs naturally with the Jidir Duzu viewpoint and the Shusha Fortress, and it sits within the same unhurried day as the city's other cultural sights, including the bullet-scarred busts of Shusha's poets and musicians.
+Most travelers can see the mausoleum, the plateau, the fortress walls, and the city center comfortably in one day at a relaxed pace.
 For how to give the city the time it deserves, read how to plan Shusha travel.

 Which official signals support this